 In a small bowl whisk together 1/4 cup flour and 1 cup of milk.

 Next!
 This is very important.
 If you’re going to use a blender to blend up the soup.
 You will need to blend in small batches.
 Trust me on this, I speak from experience when I say if you do not blend in small batches you will have a mess and you will hate my guts.
-I usually use my immersion blender and blend to the consistency that I want, but fancy that, I couldn’t find it when it came time to blend the soup.
+I usually use my immersion blender and blend to the consistency that I want, but fancy that, I couldn’t find it when it came time to blend the soup up today.
 I usually blend up about 4-5 cups of the soup and it’s the perfect consistency for me.
 Do whatever your heart desires!

 Return the blended soup to the not blended soup and stir together and serve it up!